ctf0/Seti_ST3/README.md

 * No file icon in the opened tabs, ST lacks this.
 * Current line number highlight color, ST lacks this.

-## Issue A Ticket

-1. What version of ST are you using? (nothing lower than 3103).
-2. Have you restarted ST after you installed the theme?
-3. If you still have bad render, have you removed the cache folder (found right next to the packages folder)?